LuizZak/ZScript/README.md

 }
 ```

-As with the rest of the language, return values are typed, and are type-checked agaainst the return type specified by the function signature.
+As with the rest of the language, return values are typed, and are type-checked against the return type specified by the function signature.

 ###### Parameters

-Functions can contain parameters, which are falues that are specified by whomever is calling the function, and can be accessed like any variable:
+Functions can contain parameters, which are values that are specified by whomever is calling the function, and can be accessed like any variable:

 ```csharp
 func printNumber(n:int)